-Can you demonstrate that your marriage or common-law or conjugal relationship is genuine and was not entered into primarily for immigration purposes?
+Prove that your relationship is genuine and was not entered into primarily for immigration purposes

-- How did you meet your spouse or partner and how did your relationship develop?
+- How did you meet your partner and how did your relationship develop?

-- How long have you known your spouse or partner?
+- How long have you known your partner?
 How well do you know each other?

 - Do your friends and family know about your relationship?

-- What do you and your spouse or partner plan for your future together?
+- What do you and your partner plan for your future together?

-What kind of evidence will help you to present your case?
+Provide evidence that will help you prove your case

-You need to gather documents and be ready to testify to demonstrate the closeness of your marital, common-law or conjugal relationship.
-Examples include letters and other messages, phone bills, photographs and videos, plane tickets, and receipts for money transfers.
+Gather documents that show the closeness of your relationship.
+For example, you can include letters and other messages, phone bills, photographs, plane tickets, and receipts for money transfers.